cipi1965/php-plex/README.md

-php-plex
+plex
 ========

-A simple PHP library for interacting with the Plex (http://plexapp.com) HTTP Control API.
+A simple PHP library for interacting with the Plex (http://plex.tv) HTTP Control API.

 Requirements
 ------------